History of the Jews in Algeria: French Algeria

 On 9 November 1845, the French government organised community worship along metropolitan lines by creating an Algerian Israelite Consistory in Algiers and two provincial consistories, in Oran and Constantine (with metropolitan rabbis), thus completing the legal ‘assimilation’ of Algerian Jews.
-The creation of consistories would make it possible to achieve two other objectives: firstly, to remove the communities from the authority of the rabbis, considered to be the breeding ground for fanaticism, by entrusting management to a secular and ‘enlightened’ elite; secondly, to break down the clan structure of indigenous society by imposing a single authority.
+The creation of consistories would make it possible to achieve two other objectives: firstly, to remove the communities from the authority of the rabbis, considered to be the breeding ground for fanaticism, by entrusting management to a secular and "enlightened" elite; secondly, to break down the clan structure of indigenous society by imposing a single authority.

 In 1845, the French colonial government reorganized communal structure, appointing French Jews, who were Ashkenazi Jews, as chief rabbis for each region, with the duty "to inculcate unconditional obedience to the laws, loyalty to France, and the obligation to defend it".
 Such oversight was an example of the French Jews' attempt to "civilize" Jewish Algerians, as they believed their European traditions were superior to Sephardic practices.

 This marked a change in the Jewish relationship with the state.
-They were separated from the Muslim court system, where they had previously been classified as dhimmis, or a protected minority.
+They were separated from the Muslim court system, where they had previously been classified as dhimmis.
 As a result, Algerian Jews resisted those French Jews attempting to settle in Algeria; in some cases, there was rioting, in others the local Jews refused to allow French Jewish burials in Algerian Jews' cemeteries.
 In 1865, the Senatus-Consulte liberalized rules of citizenship, to allow Jewish and Muslim "indigenous" peoples in Algeria to become French citizens if they requested it.
 Few did so, however, because French citizenship required renouncing certain traditional mores.
 The Algerians considered that a kind of apostasy.

 In October 1870, Adolphe Crémieux, a lawyer and former minister under the Second Republic, but also President of the Alliance Israélite Universelle, as Minister of Justice in the National Defence government, promulgated the decree that today bears his name.
-The decree declared the ‘indigenous Israelites’ of the Algerian departments to be French citizens and made them legally subject to the Civil Code.
-However, the Jews of the Southern Territories, an administrative entity that existed from 1902 to 1957, were ‘indigenous’ subjects subject to ‘local civil status’ (also known as ‘personal status’ or ‘local status’); as a result, they had no political rights whatsoever.
+The decree declared the "indigenous Israelites" of the Algerian departments to be French citizens and made them legally subject to the Civil Code.
+However, the Jews of the Southern Territories, an administrative entity that existed from 1902 to 1957, were "indigenous" subjects subject to ‘local civil status’ (also known as "personal status" or "local status"); as a result, they had no political rights whatsoever.
 The importance of the decree lies in the massive and compulsory nature of the change in status.
 That decree met with resistance from hostile Algerian Jewish circles, especially from traditional Algerian rabbis faced with the intrusion of French Judaism.